Gas extraction and subsidence

 What can I do in case of damage?

-If you suspect that your house has been damaged by gas extraction, you can contact the Mining Damage Committee.
-They handle damage reports and assess whether the damage was caused by gas extraction or not.
-In addition, the committee provides independent advice on compensation and ensures the handling of claims.
+If you suspect you have damage to your home due to gas production, you can contact the Mining Damage Commission.
+They handle damage reports and assess whether or not the damage was caused by gas production.
+In addition, the commission gives independent advice on compensation for damages and takes care of claims handling.

 Where can I find more information about gas extraction?

-You can consult various websites if you want to stay informed about all activities inside and outside the municipal boundaries.
+You can consult various websites if you want to keep up to date with all the activities within and outside the municipal boundaries.
 Below is an overview:

 Laws and regulations

-Governments and companies are obligated to adhere to the various gas extraction laws and regulations established both nationally and internationally.
+Governments and companies are required to comply with the various laws and regulations related to gas production that have been established both nationally and internationally.